vanheeringen-lab/ANANSE/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/875df8c40fec66d68b1f/maintainability)](https://codeclimate.com/github/vanheeringen-lab/ANANSE/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/875df8c40fec66d68b1f/test_coverage)](https://codeclimate.com/github/vanheeringen-lab/ANANSE/test_coverage)
 ### Prediction of key transcription factors in cell fate determination using enhancer networks
 ANANSE is a computational approach to infer enhancer-based gene regulatory networks (GRNs) and to use these GRNs to identify the key transcription factors in cell fate determination.
-You can use it to generate a shortlist of transcription factors for trans-differentiation experiments, but also to study transcription regulation during development and differentiation.
+You can use it to generate a shortlist of transcription factors for trans-differentiation experiments, but also to generate cell type-specific gene regulatory networks or to study transcription regulation during development and differentiation.
 It is written in Python and it contains three command-line scripts: `ananse binding`, `ananse network`, and `ananse influence`.
 A graphical overview of the tools is shown below.

 ![](docs/img/Fig2.png)